This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Since that moment, we were glued to each other for the rest of the night.
 I wish I knew this move years ago, there were so many lost opportunities because I was oblivious about my environment.

-Sometimes girls bump into me accidentally multiple times with their body, sometimes they innocently touch my hand or even massage my crotch by shaking their assess.
+Sometimes girls bump into me accidentally multiple times with their body, sometimes they innocently touch my hand or even massage my crotch by shaking they’re assess.

 Anyway, they were pretty tipsy and wanted to party hard.
 We planned to visit the Closer club, the best underground house music club in Kyiv, anyway, so we decided to bounce and take a taxi to the club.
 It was almost impossible to catch a taxi at midnight, but after 20 minutes of waiting and hugging, we were on our way.
 It was not a comfortable ride as they both had to sit on our laps, but I didn’t complain.